-Most Atlantic hurricanes begin to form over Africa, where hot, dry desert air meets cool, wet air.
+Most Atlantic hurricanes begin to form over Africa, where hot, dry desert air meets cool, wet air from central Africa.
 In the seam between these high- and low-pressure air systems, a powerful westward stream known as the African Easterly Jet forms.
 Atmospheric disturbances that break off from the swerving jet can trigger hurricanes.
 (Natalie Renier, WHOI Graphic Services) [ Hide caption ]

 On Aug.
 30, 2017, as the morning sun rose over the dusty savanna of West Africa, few were aware that the rustling breeze announced the birth of a terrifying but still unknown event.
 Who amongst us would recognize the gentle stirring of a giant yet to be?